jackpeplinski/aperta-accessum/README.md

 ```
 4. Navigate into the `aperta-accessum` directory and then run `cd scripts`, `npm i`.
 5. Configure `sendEmail.js` using the file's comments to meet your needs (e.g., what data you want to scrape) and then run `node sendEmail.js` to run the file.
+6. Deploy the website.
+You could use Netlify.
+Run `npm build` in the `website` folder, and then upload the build folder to Netlify.